TritonDataCenter/triton/README.md

 An easy way to try SmartDataCenter is by downloading a Cloud on a Laptop (CoaL) build.
-This is a VMware virtual appliance providing a full SDC headnode development and testing.
+This is a VMware virtual appliance providing a full SDC headnode for development and testing.

 Minimum requirements: practically speaking, a good CoaL experience requires a **Mac** with at least **16GB** RAM and **SSD** drives.
 Currently, all